Adaptive Risk Mitigation in Demand Learning: Introduction

 \subsection{Novelty and Related Literature}

-Dynamic pricing with online demand learning has been studied extensively in the literature.
-Among several learning methods, first moment matching, which measures the distance between the empirical and model-based means, has been employed in \cite{BZ2009}, \cite{BZ2012}, \cite{WDY2014}, \cite{BZ2015}, \cite{CSW2017}, \cite{CCA2019}, \cite{CJD2018}, \cite{LJS2019}, \cite{CCS2019}, and \cite{den2019dynamic}.
-It is also the estimation method utilized in this paper.
-FTL policies and its extensions constitute an important class of online learning algorithms \citep{blum1998line,kalai2005efficient}, where first moment matching has been considered as a loss function (\citealp{BZ2009}, \citealp{BZ2012}, \citealp{CSW2017}).
-The Upper Confidence Bound (UCB) algorithm, and variants thereof, have been widely implemented for bandit problems (\citealp{auer2002finite}), as well as in the context of dynamic pricing \citep{zhang2018online,WCS2020}.
-We consider it as one of our benchmarks in the numerical study.
-A pervasive assumption made in the dynamic pricing with demand learning literature is that prices can be adjusted at any time, which justifies the focus on revenue maximization.
-In contrast, this research considers a novel dynamic pricing setting where price can only be adjusted at pre-specified points in time.
-Such pricing restrictions exist in practice.
-Managing both revenue and risk become important here and the proposed ARL framework addresses this need. \looseness=-1
+Dynamic pricing with online demand learning is well studied.
+Among learning methods, first-moment matching, which quantifies the gap between empirical and model-based means, is a widely adopted approach (e.g., \citealt{BZ2009, BZ2012, WDY2014, BZ2015, CSW2017, CCA2019, CJD2018, LJS2019, CCS2019,den2019dynamic}).
+We leverage this point-estimation device to define our data-driven ambiguity set (DAS).
+The FTL policy and its extensions form an important class of online learning algorithms \citep{blum1998line,kalai2005efficient}, with first-moment matching commonly used for demand learning (e.g., \citealp{BZ2009,BZ2012,CSW2017}).
+A common assumption in this literature is that prices can be adjusted at any time, thereby justifying a main focus on revenue maximization.
+In contrast, we study a new setting in which price adjustments are restricted to predetermined time points, a constraint informed by practice.
+This restriction introduces the challenge of jointly optimizing revenue and managing downside risk, which our proposed ARL framework is designed to address.\looseness=-1

-Our research adds to the distributionally robust optimization literature (\citealp{scarf1958min,goh2010distributionally,wiesemann2014distributionally}), where decisions are robust over an ambiguity set containing candidate models.
-More recent works in this literature have adopted several definitions of data-driven ambiguity sets (see, e.g., \citealp{pflug2007ambiguity,delage2010distributionally,ben2013robust,bertsimas2018robust,esfahani2018data,gupta2019near, bu2020offline}).
-These papers assume a batch data setting, that is, they assume a finite training set to construct the ambiguity set.
-The focus is on constructing such sets with finite-sample guarantees and computationally tractable optimization formulations.
-However, they do not consider the online arrival of new data and, therefore, there is no need to adaptively manage the trade-off between regret and risk over time.
-To the best of our knowledge, the combination of no-regret learning and robust optimization in our ARL framework to manage such a trade off adds a new online component to this literature.